This page contains a PDF, which requires

 - A specific major is not required.
 Many of our students come to us with majors in health disciplines.
 However, we see a wide variety of majors ranging from business, mathematics, engineering and liberal arts.

-- Our Port Orange, Fla., Campus gives priority seating to those who have completed their undergraduate studies.
+- Our Florida Campus gives priority seating to those who have completed their undergraduate studies.
 A bachelor’s degree is required for graduation from the D.C. program on this campus.

 Where should I go to get my prerequisites done?